Graduate School Handbook Part 7 – Sources of support and help for postgraduate researchers including personal circumstances

 Approval for an authorised absence

-- Situations can sometimes arise that require some international PGRs to be absent from UWE: for example, a family emergency in your home country, a period of sickness which requires time away from studies to recover, or time required to undertake data collection/research for a dissertation or thesis.
+- Situations can sometimes arise that require some international PGRs to be absent from UWE Bristol: for example, a family emergency in your home country, a period of sickness which requires time away from studies to recover, or time required to undertake data collection/research for a dissertation or thesis.

-- The authorised absence rule can only be applied if the PGR will not require a visa extension as a result of taking time out from their studies.
+- An authorised absence can only be considered if the PGR will not require a visa extension as a result of taking time out from their studies.

 - Information about how to obtain an authorised absence.